NBJIN/PP3-Hangman-N/README.md

 ## 1. How To Play<a name="how-to-play"></a>
 #
-The idea of the Hangman Game is to get the hidden word so in order to play the game the player goes through the following steps On Gitpod.
+The idea of the Hangman Game is to get the hidden word so in order to play the game the player goes through the following steps.

-1) Enter "python3 run.py" command in the terminal
+1) Click on Run Program on Heroku or Enter "python3 run.py" command in the gitpod terminal
 2) This will initiate the Hangman game where the welcome note is displayed followed by the instructions and then the Menu.
 3) In the Menu section the player is given two options where 1 there can start playing the Hangman game or 2 choose the desired level they want to play at.